 Paediatric ulcerative colitis (6 to 17 years)

-The safety and efficacy of infliximab were assessed in a multicenter, randomised, open-label, parallel-group clinical study (C0168T72) in 60 paediatric patients aged 6 through 17 years (median age 14.5 years) with moderately to severely active ulcerative colitis (Mayo score of 6 to 12; endoscopic subscore ≥ 2) with an inadequate response to conventional therapies.
+The safety and efficacy of infliximab were assessed in a multicentre, randomised, open-label, parallel-group clinical study (C0168T72) in 60 paediatric patients aged 6 through 17 years (median age 14.5 years) with moderately to severely active ulcerative colitis (Mayo score of 6 to 12; endoscopic subscore ≥ 2) with an inadequate response to conventional therapies.
 At baseline 53% of patients were receiving immunomodulator therapy (6-MP, AZA and/or MTX) and 62% of patients were receiving corticosteroids.
 Discontinuation of immunomodulators and corticosteroid taper were permitted after week 0.

 All patients received an induction regimen of 5 mg/kg infliximab at weeks 0, 2, and 6.
 Patients who did not respond to infliximab at week 8 (n = 15) received no further medicinal product and returned for safety follow-up.
 At week 8, 45 patients were randomised and received 5 mg/kg infliximab at either q8 weeks or q12 weeks as a maintenance treatment regimen.